DFE-Digital/access-your-teaching-qualifications/README.md

-# Access your teaching qualifications & Check the record of a teacher in England
+# Access your teaching qualifications & Check a teacher’s record

 This repo is home to two services: